atharva-sardar02/stenographer/memory-bank/progress.md

 - ✅ E2E tests for user journeys
 - ✅ CI/CD pipeline with automated test execution

-## In Progress 🚧

-### PR #18: Documentation & Deployment (Next)
+### PR #18: Documentation & Deployment
-- ⏳ Comprehensive documentation
+- ✅ Comprehensive README.md with project overview
-- ⏳ Deployment guides
+- ✅ Deployment guide with Firebase and AWS instructions
+- ✅ Development guide with coding standards
+- ✅ API reference documentation
+- ✅ Architecture overview document
+- ✅ All documentation complete and production-ready

+## 🎉 Project Complete!

+All 18 PRs have been successfully completed:
+- ✅ PR #1-18: All features implemented
+- ✅ Testing infrastructure in place
+- ✅ Documentation complete
-- ⏳ Production deployment
+- ✅ Ready for production deployment

 ## Pending Features 📋